martinobdl/safe_OCO/README.md

 * SpamBase
 * Online Portfolio Optimization

-They can be run with the following command:
+Sample experiments can be run with the following commands:

 `
 python3 src/OLR_main.py